 Over 5 years ago, no one had ever thought of traveling to Dubai (the United Arab Emirates – UAE), but a few years ago, this small state was chosen as an attractive destination.
 In this time of the year, Dubai is not crowded or hot but very cool and attractive with many exciting places and activities.
-A week in Dubai will blow you away with a space of not only wind and sand… Now, let’s discover Dubai through this my trip to Dubai — The memorable experiences in the mysterious city of Middle East.
+A week in Dubai will blow you away with a space of not only wind and sand… Now, let’s discover Dubai through this my trip to Dubai and my Dubai trip blog with memorable experiences in the mysterious city of the Middle East.

 Dubai owns the highest man-made architecture in the world – Burj Khalifa tower of 828m high, opened in January 2010 and quickly become a new symbol of this small state situated on the banks of the Persian Gulf.
 There are so many articles about the record of the Khalifa, however, to achieve today’s look, two interesting things need to be mentioned.

 Hymenocallis flower with 6 petals 3-lobed, popular in Arab countries is the inspiration for the building’s design.
 The pure white flower has a fragile look but is enduring and graceful, like the shape of the tower.
 From many places in the states, people can see the Burj Khalifa rising strongly.
 Prime Minister Khalifa, head of Abu Dhabi – played an important role when the tower building project faced economic crisis.
 He helped disburse billions of dollars to continue the building process.